bndtblds/silent-relay/docs/ENTITLEMENTS.md

 deployment-specific registration rules while the open-source core retains ownership of account and security data.

 This is not a general plugin system.
-A provider does not add features, manage payments, or control existing accounts.
-Self-hosted installations use the built-in allow-all provider and retain every SilentRelay feature.
+Its scope is limited to the contracts documented below.
+The default installation uses the built-in allow-all provider.

 ## Public interface